Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 End-Use Relief is also available on weaponry to be used on warships, provided it’s properly licensed.
 It’s only available for navigation equipment sold on a supply-and-fit basis.

-All food and drink to be consumed on ships is excluded, read Notice 69A about duty free ship stores provisions.
+All food and drink to be consumed on ships is excluded.
+Read Notice 69a to find out about duty-free ship stores provisions.

 Items not covered by shipwork end-use include: